Performance

 It's worth noting that QUIC, being a much newer and more complex protocol running in userspace, will inherently require more processing power than the mature, highly optimized kernel-level implementation of TCP.
 If you want to achieve high transfer speeds, you should not host your server on low-power hardware such as a Raspberry Pi or an extremely low-cost, CPU-throttled VPS.

-While the first two are beyond the scope of this documentation, the last two can be tuned to improve performance.
+While the first two are beyond the scope of this documentation, the last three can be optimized to improve performance.

 System buffer sizes